emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 rundown of these terms, to start.
 A Terminal is a program that lets you type text in, and get text back as a response.
 The command line is just the line where you type in those text commands.
-Finally, a shell is an application that interprets those text commands, it’s almost like a translator between you and the computer, taking the text you type and translating it for the computer, then translating what the computer gives as its response.
+Finally, a shell is an application that interprets those text commands, almost like a translator between you and the computer.
+It takes the text you type and translates it for the computer, the computer does something with those instructions, and then the shell translates what the computer gives as its response.
 The default shell for Macs and many Linux distributions is `bash`, which we’ll be using today.

 Go ahead and open up the Terminal application on your computer.
 You should be greeted by some type of **prompt**, which will probably